Dr Paul Jarvis

 PGCE (Secondary Maths)

 Paul works for two faculties: Computing, Engineering & Science and Life Sciences & Education.
-He teaches the modules Professional Practice in Computing and IT Service Management and co-ordinates HND projects for the Department of Computing and Mathematics.
+He teaches the modules Professionalism & Employability, IT Service Management & PPE, Advanced ITSM and Big Data & Analytics and co-ordinates HND projects for the Department of Computing and Mathematics.
 He also teaches quantitative research for under graduate and post graduate students in health science topics.
 He supervises PhD projects in computing and healthcare topics and provides statistical analysis support for researchers in the faculty of Life Sciences & Education.

 Lecturer at University of Glamorgan/University of South Wales, 2006-present.